 Welcome to the Anderson County Clerk’s Office Website.
 We hope that this site will help you become more familiar with our office as well as answer commonly asked questions 24 hours a day, 7 days a week.
 We continue to work on ways such as this website to better serve each citizen.
 We believe it is our responsibility to serve the residents of Anderson County to the best of our ability while following the laws and regulations set forth by the State and Local Governments.
 We are committed to preserving all of your records so that they can be viewed and obtained for many years to come.
 Please feel free to call, e-mail, or come to our office with any questions that you may have.

-Our office is located in the Court House in Lawrenceburg at the corner of Main and Court Streets.
+As of October 17, 2014, we are located in the Old Town and Country Bank Building in Lawrenceburg at the corner of Main and Woodford Streets.

 Anderson County Court House